colopl/laravel-spanner/README.md

 ## Limitations

+### SQL Mode
+Currently only supports Spanner running GoogleSQL (PostgreSQL mode is not supported).

 ### Eloquent
-If you use interleaved keys, you MUST define them in the `interleaveKeys` property or you won't be able to save.
+If you use interleaved keys, you MUST define them in the `interleaveKeys` property, or else you won't be able to save.
 For more detailed instructions, see `Colopl\Spanner\Tests\Eloquent\ModelTest`.

 ## Additional Information